No fast recovery seen as M&A activity drops 25 percent

 NEW YORK/LONDON Mergers and acquisitions activity fell 25 percent worldwide in the first half of 2012 as global economic uncertainty reined in companies' expansion plans -- and bankers don't expect much improvement over the rest of the year.

-Announced deals totaled slightly more than $1 trillion globally through June 19, down from $1.33 trillion over the same period last year, according to preliminary Thomson Reuters data.
+Announced deals totalled slightly more than $1 trillion (640.82 billion pounds) globally through June 19, down from $1.33 trillion over the same period last year, according to preliminary Thomson Reuters data.

 Goldman Sachs (GS.N) was the top M&A adviser worldwide, and Morgan Stanley (MS.N) took the second spot for the first half.
 The two banks held the same spots in the league table in the first half of 2011.